 You’ve probably heard of ABC (Always Be Closing) but have you heard of ABR (Always Be Ready)?

 Recently someone in a field sales organization told me that there will be a call later that day that will mean big company changes within their organization.
-No one knows what it means.
-It could mean layoffs.
-People are scared.
+No one knew what it meant.
+It could have meant layoffs.
+People were scared.
 They knew it was not good news.
-My advice in this situation is fairly simple:
+My advice in that situation was fairly simple:

 No matter how long you’ve been there, there are things of value you’ve learned.
 Make sure those travel with you wherever you go.
 (Disclaimer: If things are not labeled confidential or for company use only, of course.) 🙂 Run this question through your mind: “If I am laid off on this call and they cut me out of all systems, “Do I have everything I need and want — both to help me get my next job and make me successful in my next job?”
 Come to think of it, that’s a useful exercise even if you’re not awaiting a scary company-wide conference call.